nouners/nouners/apps/nouns-camp/src/test/README.md

-# Testing Strategy for Nouns Camp
+# Testing Strategy for Nouners

-This document outlines the testing approach for the Nouns Camp application.
+This document outlines the testing approach for the Nouners application.

 ## Overview